openstack/keystone/doc/source/configuration.rst

 password authentication and ``token`` handles token authentication.
 ``external`` is used in conjunction with authentication performed by a container web server that sets the ``REMOTE_USER`` environment variable.
-For more details, refer to :doc:`External Authentication <external-auth>`.
+For more details, refer to :doc:`External Authentication
+<advanced-topics/external-auth>`.

 How to Implement an Authentication Plugin
 -----------------------------------------